 The church of Santa Maria del Carmine dates back to 1268.
 It was founded by a group of friars from Pisa.
 Construction of the church was supported by the Florentine government and by many of the city’s noble families.
 The church was only consecrated in 1422 and declared completed in 1475.
 The Santa Maria del Carmine has always had an undecorated facade.
 It looks imposing, but it does not radiate any beauty.
 A Carmelite convent was built alongside the church in the late thirteenth century and it quickly grew in importance.
 The famous Carmelite friar Saint Andrea Corsini (1301-1374), known as the “Apostle of Florence”, took his monastic vows here and later became bishop of Fiesole.
 Corsini was canonised in 1629, and several years later members of his family, one of the richest in Florence at that time, commissioned a chapel dedicated to him in the church.
 It was built in the Roman Baroque style and executed between 1675 and 1683.

 The Santa Maria was remodelled in the sixteenth century by Giorgio Vasari.
 The convent was also renovated, beginning with the first cloister between 1597 and 1612.
 Disaster struck in 1771, when most of the interior of the church was destroyed in a fire.
 Only the old sacristy, the aforementioned Corsini Chapel and the Brancacci Chapel were spared.
-The architect Giuseppe Ruggieri was hired to restore the church.
+The architect Giuseppe Ruggieri was subsequently hired to restore the church.
 The painters Giuseppe Romei and Domenico Stagi provided assistance.
 The result is a Late Baroque style church, which generally fails to make an impression on the visitor.

 History of the Brancacci Chapel

-The main reason for being underwhelmed by the Baroque pomp of the church, is the sheer beauty of the chapel.
+The main reason for being underwhelmed by the Baroque pomp of the church is the sheer beauty of the chapel.
 It was built in the late fourteenth century by Pietro Brancacci, a member of a wealthy Florentine family.
 The decision to have the chapel decorated on the inside can be traced back to one of Pietro’s relatives.
 In 1423, Felice Brancacci returned from a visit to the court of the Sultan of Egypt and hired the painters Masolino da Panicale (ca. 1383-after 1440) and Masaccio (1401-1428) to fresco the walls of the Brancacci Chapel.

 Both artists were actually named Tommaso.
 Masolino’s real name was Tommaso di Cristoforo Fini, and his nickname “Masolino” translates as “Little Tom”.
 Masaccio was born as Tommaso di ser Giovanni di Mone Cassai, and his nickname means something along the lines of “Messy Tom”.
 It has long been claimed that Masolino and Masaccio were master and pupil, but this is no longer accepted, at least not blindly.
 Masaccio had already independently painted a fresco for the convent of the Santa Maria del Carmine a few years previously, so he does not seem to have been under Masolino’s wings.
 This fresco – the Sagra – was regretfully destroyed when the convent was renovated at the end of the sixteenth century (see above).

 So Little Tom and Messy Tom set about decorating the walls of the Brancacci Chapel with their Stories of Saint Peter.
 It is usually assumed that they commenced their work in 1425.
 Masolino and Masaccio were unable to finish their work, because the former left for Hungary and the latter was called to Rome by Pope Martinus V (1417-1431).
 Martinus’ election had ended the so-called Great Western Schism (1378-1417), which had seen one pope ruling from Rome and another from Avignon.
 Occasionally, there had even been three popes.
 Now that the Catholic Church had been put back in order, Pope Martinus decided that Rome needed to become a beautiful city once again.
 While the arts flourished in cities like Florence, Rome was an underpopulated provincial backwater.
-The pope therefore ordered Masaccio – whose fame was growing rapidly, even though he was still only in his twenties -, Gentile da Fabriano and Pisanello to come to Rome to work for him.
+The Pope therefore ordered Masaccio – whose fame was growing rapidly, even though he was still only in his twenties -, Gentile da Fabriano and Pisanello to come to Rome to work for him.

-Unfortunately for Pope Martinus, Da Fabriano died in 1427 and Masaccio in 1428, at the tender age of 27.
+Unfortunately for Pope Martinus, Gentile da Fabriano died in 1427 and Masaccio in 1428, at the tender age of 27.
 Masolino apparently never returned to Florence to work on the chapel and it was left unfinished for years.
 The 1430s were a period of great turmoil in Florence.
-In 1433, Cosimo the Elder of the Medici family, one of the most powerful bankers and politicians in the city, was exiled.
+In 1433, Cosimo the Elder of the de’ Medici family, one of the most powerful bankers and politicians in the city, was exiled.
 The opposition against Cosimo had been led by political rivals such as Palla Strozzi from the equally powerful Strozzi family.
 When Cosimo was allowed to return to Florence just one year later, he took revenge on his enemies, who were in turn exiled.

 Felice Brancacci’s only fault happened to be that he was Palla Strozzi’s son-in-law.
 It was enough to be driven into exile as well.
-Felice never saw Florence again and died somewhere in the 1440s.
+Felice never saw Florence again and died in the 1440s.
 The ban against his family would only be lifted in 1474.
 In the meantime, those parts of the frescoes showing members of the Brancacci family had been erased by the Carmelites and the chapel had been rededicated to the Madonna del Popolo in 1460.
 A thirteenth century panel painting of a Madonna and Child, which was executed around 1270 by an unknown artist and is sometimes attributed to Coppo di Marcovaldo (ca. 1225-1276), was placed above the altar.
-It can still be seen today.
+It can still be seen there today.